 A staple of Canadian rock radio, this week on 45 Fridays we take a look at the 80’s hit by the Partland Brothers – “Soul City“.

-There are many burning questions besides “where did the money go”?
-Like “fake it with me”(what?!).
+There are many other “burning” questions concerning the lyrical content of “Soul City” besides “where did the money go?”
+Like, “Shake It With Me, Fake it with me“(what?!).
 Also, the hell is he saying during the bridge.
 It sounds like a whole lot of wishy washy close-talking.
-But it’s better to not ask why and just let the triumphant waves ripple over you.
+However, in cases like these, it’s better to not ask why and just let the triumphant waves ripple over you.
 It sounds like a maritime pop rag, particularly in the chorus.
 It’s featured on Cottage Country Vol. 19, which was all about being at the office and anticipating the weekend so it may be a good listen today, being Friday.
-Anticipating the weekend, anticipating summer 2020, anticipating wherever your “Soul City” may be.
+Anticipating the weekend, anticipating the summer, anticipating wherever your “Soul City” may be.

 Bonus: Partland Brothers – Promo Sheet with Bio

 My 45 vinyl copy came with a Capitol Records promo sheet, with photo and bio.
 I’ve included a transcription of the promo sheet.
 Some pretty, funny questionable stuff in here.

 “Born in a small rural community just north of Toronto and raised in a close family environment, Chris and G.P.
 Partland bring their rural roots and values to their music.
 Blending the haunting moods of Rhythm and Blues with Soul and the compelling beat of Rock N Roll, Partland has developed a new sound which is distinctively their own.
 Attempts to categorize them will surely fail as their original songs and music provide a fresh new focus for their audience.